Do you want a Tasmanian driving licence?

 If you have an Overseas licence/learner licence, you need to ask a driving school to assess your skill level as either L1 program or L2 program.
 Ask a driving instructor to fill this form out after having a practice test, and bring to Tuesday Drop-in or Youth Drop-in.

 If you want to use the MRC Tas car for your driving test, you need feedback from a driving instructor that you’re ready to sit the test.
-Book a practice driving test with a driving school and ask the driving instructor to fill this form, and bring it to Tuesday Drop-in or Youth Drop-in.
+Book a practice driving test with a driving school and ask the driving instructor to fill in this form, and bring it to Tuesday Drop-in or Youth Drop-in.

 - Hold a current full Australian car licence (either auto or manual)